Lecture Notes in Cosmology: Single scalar field slow-roll inflation

 Considering $\epsilon,\eta \ll 1$ as first-order quantities, the time-derivative $\dot\epsilon$ is thus a second-order quantity, cf. Eq.~\eqref{dotepsiloneq}.

-Nothing prevents us of considering now the time-derivative of $\eta$ and then to define a third slow-roll parameter $\alpha$, of which we could consider again the time-derivative, defining a fourth slow-roll parameter $\beta$ and so on, constructing a hierarchy of slow-roll parameters.
-This was done in \cite{Liddle:1994dx}, but we limit ourselves here to $\epsilon$ and $\eta$, upon which the predictions on the scalar and tensor spectral indices depend, as we shall see.
-It must be stressed, on the other hand, that future observation might be able to constrain with great precision the runnings of the spectral indices, which depend on the higher-order slow-roll parameters, see \cite{Munoz:2016owz}.
+Nothing prevents us from considering now the time-derivative of $\eta$ and then defining a third slow-roll parameter $\alpha$, of which we could again consider the time-derivative, defining a fourth slow-roll parameter $\beta$, and so on, constructing a hierarchy of slow-roll parameters.
+This was done in \cite{Liddle:1994dx}, but we limit ourselves here to $\epsilon$ and $\eta$, upon which the predictions for the scalar and tensor spectral indices depend, as we shall see.
+It must be stressed, on the other hand, that future observations might be able to constrain with great precision the \textit{running} of the spectral indices, which depend on the higher-order slow-roll parameters, namely $\alpha$ and $\beta$ mentioned above; see \cite{Munoz:2016owz}.

-Since it is the scalar field that triggers the inflationary phase, it is useful to express $\epsilon$ and $\eta$ in terms of quantities related to the scalar field itself, i.e. the potential $V(\varphi)$ and its derivatives.
+Since it is the scalar field that triggers the inflationary phase, it is useful to express $\epsilon$ and $\eta$ in terms of quantities related to the scalar field itself, namely the potential $V(\varphi)$ and its derivatives.
 This can be done as follows.
-Combining the definition of $\epsilon$ in Eq.~\eqref{epsilonparam} with Friedmann equation and Eq.~\eqref{Hdotphidotrel}, one gets:
+Combining the definition of $\epsilon$ in Eq.~\eqref{epsilonparam} with the Friedmann equation and Eq.~\eqref{Hdotphidotrel}, one gets:

 where we are implementing the slow-roll condition \eqref{slowrollcond}.
 Using now Eq.~\eqref{secondslowrollcond}, we find: